Concerns in Rails: Everything You Need to Know

 end

-Why Use Concerns?
+Why and When Should You Use Concerns?

 Using a concern lets you extract the common logic from different classes into a reusable module.